 Entering hours and payment amounts

 Next, the working time of each employee needs to be updated.
 The YTD worksheet which states the hours, rates of pay and payment amounts will need to be updated here.
-Then after these have been calculated, you can go ahead and input them into the payroll sheet example under the pay date section.
+Then after these have been calculated, you can go ahead and input them into the UK payslip sheet example under the pay date section.
 This will update all the payment details in the employee payslip.

 Finally, you must be aware of what to do each pay period.
 Here are the steps you should take: